hahaha2002/r2auto_nav/README.md

 ---------------------------------WORK IN PROGRESS---------------------------------
 ## Description
-In this repository, we use a Robotis Co.
-Turtlebot3 with ROS2 foxy and Python3 to explore a closed, connected maze with left-wall following algorithm.
+The Tánkyu 2310i, developed by NUS IDP students from EG2310, is a modified Robotis Co.
+Turtlebot 3.
+It is augmented with LIDAR, NFC-detection, IR-detection and a flywheel firing system to accomplish its set objectives - Autonomous navigation within a closed and connected maze, locating a loading bay demarketed by NFC tags, and firing a ping-pong ball at a target with high IR-signature.

-Our robot, Tánkyu 2310i, is augmented with LIDAR, NFC-detection, IR-detection and a flywheel firing system to accomplish its set objectives of autonomous navigation, NFC-detection, and firing a ping-pong ball at a target with high IR-signature.
+In this repository, we are using Ubuntu 20.04.4, ROS2 Foxy and Python3.6 to explore a closed and connected maze using a left-wall following algorithm.
 You may check out our [Documentation](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley) file for more details on our robot and it's mission.

 ## File Organisation
 - navigationcombine.py file contains the wall-following logic and bug 0 algorithm.
 This code also communicates with the targeting file to allow the Tánkyu 2310i to engage the target when the conditions are met.